Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    by guid.
 This is a Stackato 3 option.
 	    Cannot be used together with --space.

+        --sso-enabled

+		A boolean flag associated with the application determining whether it requests single-sign-on or not.
+		This is a Stackato 3.2 specific option.

         --stack

 		The OS foundation the application will run on.